Sleepless? 7 tips for relaxing summer nights

 2 – No light in dreamland

-3 – Cool down – but do it right
+3 – Cool down – but properly

-4 – Nightcap for quiet nights
+4 – Nightcap for peaceful nights

-5 – The best supper
+5 – The best communion

 6 – The stuff dreams are made of

-7 – Moving end to the day
+7 – Moving end of the day

-Conclusion: Gentle strategy for a restful sleep
+Conclusion: Gentle strategy for restful sleep

 Reading next